 Naysayers said that the first electrified subway system was an underground death trap.
 “People were not made to travel underground!” it was said.
 But then, when people finally rode on the subways, they found that it was actually quite a nice experience.

-Motion picture films, in their first decades as an entertainment medium, were believed to cause juvenile delinquency and depraved behavior based the imitative behavior theory.
-For example, in 1913, “After [censor Major Funkhauser] banned some films of people dancing (the turkey trot and the tango), he said that ‘the objection is not based so much upon these pictures in themselves, but upon the effect they would have on thousands of young people.'”
-(Denby, D., 2016).
+Motion picture films, in their first decades as an entertainment medium, were believed to cause juvenile delinquency and depraved behavior based on the imitative behavior theory.
+For example, in 1913, “After [a censor] banned some films of people dancing (the turkey trot and the tango), he said that ‘the objection is not based so much upon these pictures in themselves, but upon the effect they would have on thousands of young people.'”
+(Denby, 2016).
 Communities all over the country mandated censorship despite arguments about Free Speech.
 This practice dissolved through a combination of legal decisions and changes in social standards that were less paternalistic.

 In the 1950s, comic books were targeted as a corrupting influence on young people.
 Piles of comic books were burned, fostered by the belief that “…Hitler was a beginner compared to the [influence of the] comic-book industry.”
 (Werther, F., 1954).

 In this chapter, we examine the promise (and outrage) held in one of the newest media technologies to become accessible to the general public: Augmented, Virtual, and Mixed Realities (AR/VR/MR), collectively referred to as reality technologies.

 The readings and media in this chapter touch upon the basic capabilities of reality technologies and then go beyond the “wow factors” to explore their potentially negative collateral effects and promising deliverables.